jwilber/roughViz/README.md

 | Scatter        | <a href="#roughvizscatter">roughViz.Scatter</a>       |
 | Stacked Bar    | <a href="#roughvizstackedbar">roughViz.StackedBar</a> |

+Visit [this link](https://observablehq.com/d/6d3209e2f7f114de) for interactive examples of each chart.

 ### Features

 Apply the features of `roughjs` to each chart: